rubenespadas/DionaeaFR/README.md

 [*] Upcoming

-  - Add filters in connections table.
+  - Add filters in connections table
-  - Add filters in downloads table.
+  - Add filters in downloads table
-  - Add more Graphs and Maps.
+  - Add more Graphs and Maps

 ¿Suggestions?